JerryLiuMY/Textual-Analysis/README.md

 ## Caveats
 - The articles whose `returns` or `three-day returns` cannot be constructed are removed from the data during pre-processing (many of which corresponds to *delisted* stocks).
-This corresponds to purposely avoiding future **delisting** -- the information of which that we could not know (and should not know) in advance.
+This corresponds to purposely avoiding future **delisting** -- the information of which we could not know in advance.